apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>parametersSchema describes the schema used for validation, pruning, and defaulting.</p>
+<p>Describes the schema used for validation, pruning, and defaulting.</p>
 </td>
 </tr>
 <tr>